mapcrafter/mapcrafter/docs/configuration.rst

 cropping options.
 See `World Options`_ for more details.

 Every *Map* section represents an actual rendered map of a Minecraft world.
-You can specify things like rotation of the world, render view, render mode, texture blocks, texture size, etc. Each ``[map:...]`` will render a unique map you can view in your web-browser.
+You can specify things like rotation of the world, render view, render mode, spritemaps, texture size, etc. Each ``[map:...]`` will render a unique map you can view in your web-browser.
 Oh, and you need at least one map, or Mapcrafter can't render anything!
 See `Map Options`_ for more details.